nebblu/ACTio-ReACTio/README.md

 [arXiv:2105.12114](https://arxiv.org/abs/2105.12114) : "On the road to percent accuracy V: the non-linear power spectrum beyond LCDM with massive neutrinos and baryonic feedback"

-[arXiv:2111.13598](https://arxiv.org/abs/2111.13598)  : "On the road to per cent accuracy VI: the non-linear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos
+[arXiv:2111.13598](https://arxiv.org/abs/2111.13598)  : "On the road to per cent accuracy VI: the non-linear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos"
-"

 [arXiv:2210.01094](https://arxiv.org/abs/2210.01094) : "Fast and accurate predictions of the nonlinear matter power spectrum for general models of Dark Energy and Modified Gravity"

+[arXiv:2404.11471](https://arxiv.org/abs/2404.11471) : "Non-linear power spectrum and forecasts for Generalized Cubic Covariant Galileon"

+### Perturbation theory and redshift space:

 [arXiv:1606.02520](https://arxiv.org/abs/1606.02520) : "A Perturbative Approach to the Redshift Space Power Spectrum: Beyond the Standard Model"